rachana-paudel/AWS_Solution_Architect/EC2/README.md

 + we always have access to ec2 capacity when you need it
 + charge at on demand rate whether we run instance or not

+#### EC2 spot instances requests
+The process of requesting and using EC2 Spot Instances in AWS involves several steps:

+1. Creating a Spot Instance Request:
+   To request Spot Instances, you use the AWS Management Console, AWS CLI, or an SDK to create a Spot Instance request.
+In this request, you specify parameters such as instance type, maximum price (bid price), availability zone, and the number of instances you need.

+2. Spot Instance Pricing:
+    AWS calculates Spot prices based on supply and demand for EC2 capacity.
+Your bid price should be equal to or greater than the current Spot price to ensure your Spot Instances are fulfilled.
+If the Spot price exceeds your bid price, your instances may be terminated with a two-minute notification.

+3. Fulfillment:
+   When your bid price exceeds the current Spot price, AWS fulfills your Spot Instance request by launching the requested instances.
+The instances run until the Spot price exceeds your bid price or capacity becomes unavailable, at which point they may be terminated with a two-minute notification.

+4. Handling Interruptions:
+   Since Spot Instances can be interrupted with short notice, it's essential to design your applications to handle interruptions gracefully.
+You can use strategies like checkpointing, auto-scaling groups, and maintaining state externally to handle interruptions and ensure application availability.

+5. Termination Notifications:
+   AWS provides a two-minute notification before terminating Spot Instances due to changes in Spot prices or capacity availability.
+This notification allows your applications to gracefully handle the instance termination by saving state, completing tasks, or transferring workloads to other instances.

+6. Monitoring and Managing Spot Instances:
+   You can monitor and manage your Spot Instances using AWS services like Amazon CloudWatch, AWS Trusted Advisor, and AWS Cost Explorer.
+These services provide insights into instance performance, cost optimization, and recommendations for improving efficiency.

+7. Spot Fleet:
+   Alternatively, you can use Spot Fleet to manage a combination of Spot Instances, On-Demand Instances, and Reserved Instances to meet your workload requirements efficiently.
+Spot Fleet automatically fulfills your capacity requirements while optimizing costs based on your preferences and constraints.

+By following these steps and best practices, you can effectively request, manage, and utilize EC2 Spot Instances in AWS to reduce costs and scale your applications dynamically.